conconga/navigation/README.md

     kArrayNav( [1,2,3], hvector={True|False} )

 This is the standard sintax to create a vector-object.
-The booleand parameter `hvector` defines whether the vector is vertical or horizontal.
+The boolean parameter `hvector` defines whether the vector is vertical or horizontal.

+## to create a matrix:

+    kArrayNav( [[1,2,3],[4,5,6]] )

+This is the standard sintax to create a matrix.
+The boolean parameter `hvector` is not used here.

 ## transposing: